ax8d/ax8d/README.md

 > Systems are not broken randomly.
 They are broken through patterns.

-> Understanding a system means understanding its failure points.
+> Understanding a system means exposing its failure points.

 </details>